PokemonGoMap/RocketMap/docs/common-issues/faq.md

 pip install certifi==2015.4.28
 ```

-User `sudo` or `--user` if you are not using an account with root permission.
+Use `sudo` or `--user` if you are not using an account with root permission.

 And remember that you should do this every time after updating the requirements of the project.